vishal6475/TastyTreats-Food-Delivery-Website/README.md

 4. Go to project directory by running command `cd TastyTreats-Restaurant-Website` on terminal.

 ### Install the dependencies and start the system:
-5. Run command `./deploy.sh` to install all the dependencies.
+5. Run command `.\deploy.sh` to install all the dependencies.
 It could take 10-15 minutes as postgres and node.js images are downloaded from docker hub.
 It will also start the backend and frontend services and populate the database.
 6. Open the browser and open link http://localhost:3000 to start browsing the TastyTreats website.
-7. Run the command `./stop.sh` to shut down all the services.
+7. Run the command `.\stop.sh` to shut down all the services.

 ### Starting and stopping the system:
-Once all the dependencies have been installed in step 5, you can start the system by running command `./start.sh` and stop the system by running command `./stop.sh`.
+Once all the dependencies have been installed in step 5, you can start the system by running command `.\start.sh` and stop the system by running command `.\stop.sh`.

 ## Steps for installation (without Docker):